freedomofpress/securedrop-client/README.md

 - `ERROR_EXTRACTION`: Error while extracting the archive
 - `ERROR_METADATA_PARSING`: The metadata.json file cannot be correctly parsed
 - `ERROR_ARCHIVE_METADATA`: The metadata failed the check
-- `ERROR_USB_CONFIGURATION`: There is no USB controller attached to the VM, the dom0 configuration (in `config.json`) or USB device identifier is is misconfigured
+- `ERROR_USB_CONFIGURATION`: There is no USB controller attached to the VM
 - `ERROR_GENERIC`: An uncaught (unexpected) error somewhere in the script.
 These should not happen unless the code improperly handles errors

 The supported device types for export are as follows, including the possible errors specific to that device type: